Categories

 • Possibly the destruction of the human race.
 No, seriously.
 The “alignment” problem is incredibly difficult and unintuitive, and we’re going full steam ahead anyway.
 See “Ai Will Try to Cheat & Escape (aka Rob Miles was Right!) - Computerphile” by PhD AI safety researchers, one of which (Robert Miles) who advises the UK government.

+So what do we get in return?
 The benefits that I can think of are, in rough order:

 • Improved scientific research.